INTRODUCTION AND PURPOSE

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 8 above.

-- Other companies in the Semcon Group acting as joint controllers or processors and who are based in Sweden, Germany, United Kingdom, Hungary, Brazil, India and Norway.
+- Other companies in the Semcon Group acting as joint controllers or processors and who are based in Sweden, Germany, United Kingdom, Hungary, Brazil, India, China and Norway.

 - Service providers acting as processors who provide IT and system administration services.